circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 timeouts observed in builds.

-To pre-start the simulator, add the following to your `config.yml`, assuming that you are running your tests on an iPhone 7 simulator with iOS 10.2:
+To pre-start the simulator, add the following to your `config.yml` file, assuming that you are running your tests on an iPhone 7 simulator with iOS 10.2:

 ```